Tabletop Game / X-Wing Miniatures

 - Canon Foreigner: The Imperial Raider was designed in collaboration between Lucasfilm and Fantasy Flight Games as an original ship for this game to give the Empire a Huge ship that could compete in the game on the scale of the other ships (that is, a ship that was big, but not as ridiculously big as a Star Destroyer).
 They originally considered the Lancer-class frigate, but decided that at 2/3 longer than the Tantive IV it was still way too big.
 The fact that the Raider was designed for a tabletop game instead of real space combat is somewhat obvious, on account of it having six turrets that are all dorsal.
 It would be helpless against anything that goes underneath it.

-- Close Range Combatant: Anyone at range 1 gets attack bonuses, but there are pilots and upgrades that encourage closing beyond this, whether it's bonuses (Mauler Mithel, for example, or anyone with the Concord Dawn Protector title on their Protectorate Starfighter, especially Fenn Rau), obnoxious penalties for the other side (Carnor Jax, Mara Jade), or just a plain short-ranged, high-damage secondary weapon (Proton Rockets, which get up to five dice when mounted on a sufficiently agile ship).
+- Close Range Combatant: Anyone at range 1 gets attack bonuses, but there are pilots and upgrades that encourage closing beyond this, whether it's bonuses (Mauler Mithel, for example, or virtually anyone in a Protectorate Starfighter), obnoxious penalties for the other side (Carnor Jax, Mara Jade), or just a plain short-ranged, high-damage secondary weapon (Proton Rockets, which get up to five dice when mounted on a sufficiently agile ship).

 - Cool Starship: Imagine that.